IRkernel/IRkernel/.github/issue_template.md

 - [ ] Did you follow the [official installation instructions](https://irkernel.github.io/installation/)?

-    If you have an installation problem and used e.g. Anaconda, please report your issue to them instead.
+    If you have an installation problem, a segfault, `caught illegal operation`, `cannot open shared object file`,  … and installed IRkernel using Anaconda, please report your issue to them instead.

 - [ ] Did you reproduce the error with the newest versions?
 If the following code installs packages, you didn’t yet!